andrewpillar/req/docs/readme.md

 this will produce a `req` binary in the `bin` directory.
 Simply add this to your `PATH`.

->**Note:** One of the tests for testing the encoding of form-data may fail when you run `make.sh`.
-This is simply a flaky test that is currently being looked into.

 ## Running

 When not arguments are given to `req` then the REPL will be opened up.
 This can